Kiss of the Cobra King

-"Kiss of the Cobra King" is a song by the German power metal band Powerwolf.
+"Kiss of the Cobra King" is a song by German power metal band Powerwolf.
 It was originally released on the album Return in Bloodred.

 The song earned the Gold and Platinum Record award in Czech Republic.

 Background and release

 The first version of "Kiss of the Cobra King" was released on Powerwolf's first studio album titled Return in Bloodred on 4 April 2005.

-In 2018 the song got covered by the metalcore band Caliban.
+In 2018, the song was covered by the metalcore band Caliban.
 It was available on the Deluxe Edition of Powerwolf's album The Sacrament of Sin.

 A re-written version of the song was released as a single on 1 November 2019.

 Subject

 The first version of the song tells a story about a wolf, which fights against a snake.
 The story is about the war between Romania and the Ottoman Empire under Vlad III Dracula.
 According to older interviews, this is an old Romanian legend; the biography of The History of Heresy I, on the other hand, claims that the idea arose during a rehearsal session when Attila Dorn ordered a pop-up pop group to be quiet, otherwise they would be "bitten by the Cobra King."

 The 2019 version tells about Eve, the first woman according to the origin story of the Abrahamic religions, who's being tempted by the serpent of Eden to eat of the Tree of the knowledge of good and evil.